 “Who do you think?”

-My friend hurries to embrace me and says, “Harriet, please, let’s go.”
+My friend hurried to embrace me and said, “Harriet, please, let’s go.”

-“Take heed or I’ll call the police,” says Marie Oge.
+“Take heed or I’ll call the police,” said Marie Oge.

-I wish I had a gun.
-I wouldn’t fire but I’d certainly brandish it.
+I wished I had a gun even though I wouldn’t have used it.

 “How did you meet?”

-“How dare you disgrace me like that,” he says.
+“How dare you disgrace me like that,” he said.

 “I’m the one who’s been wronged, Truxtun, but I’ll forgive you one time.”